DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

 Some signals will be expressed as `variables` or grouped in `[arrays]` to improve readability.

-**Instrument** refers to the instrument selected in the programmable speaker GUI. **Component** refers a Music Machine part like the Arpeggiator.
+**Instrument** refers to the instrument selected in the programmable speaker GUI. **Component** refers a Combinator Orchestra part like the Arpeggiator.

 ## <a name="quick-setup"></a>Quick setup
 1. In Factorio, switch to editor mode by entering /editor in the console